AdamUWA/coroner/README.md

 ## Setup

-Setting up all the dependencies is somewhat complicated and will take quite a while, so make sure you have the time to sit down and go through everything carefully.
+Setting up all the dependencies and the environment is somewhat complex and will take quite a while, so make sure you have the time to sit down and go through everything carefully.
+This is unavoidable because of the nature of our project, i.e., the main requirement is that everything runs locally.

 ### Ollama